conkip/Wordle-Project/README.md

     rest of the implementation, and worked a great deal in the WordleGUI class.

 Additionally, I made some extra effort to make the GUI look perfect by finding the exact fonts, colors, and images, as well as styling/ placing everything with the JavaFX framework.

-I did a lot of googling, but I learned a lot and got some great experience.